BV quantization of the Rozansky-Witten model: Classical theory

-defines a square zero operator and thus a (curved) $L_\infty$ structure on $\g_X$ (where $\g_X[1]:=\A_X^*\otimes_{\mathcal{O}_X} T_X$), which is equivalent to the one defined in \cite{Kapranov}.
+Let $I$ be a solution of equation \eqref{eqn:equivalent-flatness-equation-D}.
+Then defines a square zero operator and thus a (curved) $L_\infty$ structure on $\g_X$ (where $\g_X[1]:=\A_X^*\otimes_{\mathcal{O}_X} T_X$), which is equivalent to the one defined in \cite{Kapranov}.
 As we have seen in the construction of $I$, the leading cubic term is induced from the curvature tensor $R$ of the connection $\nabla$.

-Let $M$ be a closed $3$-dimensional manifold, and let $\A(M)$ denote the differential forms on $M$.
+Let $M$ be a closed $3$-dimensional manifold, and let $\A(M)$ denote the space of differential forms on $M$.
 The space of fields of our Rozansky-Witten model is given by

 Together with the Poincar\'{e} pairing on $\A(M)$, we obtain the following pairing on the $\E$: